 - you fail to provide to the auditor the financial records and other documents within the time frame arranged between you and the Law Society;

 - your failure to produce current financial records increased significantly the amount of time required to complete the audit; or

 - you produce financial records that are not in compliance with the requirements of By-Law 9 which increased the amount of time required to complete the audit

-You may wish to review By-Law 11 in its entirety in order to obtain a better understanding of the application process associated with the payment of costs of a spot audit or re-audit.
+You may wish to review sections 38 to 42 of By-Law 11 in its entirety in order to obtain a better understanding of the application process associated with the payment of costs of a spot audit or re-audit.

 Phone: 416-947-3315 or 1-800-668-7380 ext.
 3315

-Mail: Spot Audit, The Law Society Of Upper Canada, 130 Queen Street West, Toronto ON M5H 2N6
+Mail: Spot Audit, Law Society Of Ontario, 130 Queen Street West, Toronto ON M5H 2N6